Ōtsuki Station

 Ōtsuki Station (大月駅, Ōtsuki-eki) is a railway station on the Chūō Main Line in the city of Ōtsuki, Yamanashi, Japan, jointly operated by the East Japan Railway Company (JR East) and Fuji Kyuko.

 Lines

 Ōtsuki Station is served by the Chūō Main Line (including Chūō Line (Rapid) services) from Tokyo, and is 87.8 rail kilometers from the terminus of the line at Tokyo Station on the Chūō Main Line.
 It is also the terminus of the privately operated 26.6 km Fujikyuko Line to Kawaguchiko.

 Kaiji limited express services and some Azusa and Super Azusa limited express services stop at this station.
-A limited amount of Narita Express trains also stop at this station, with some of them continuing on to Kawaguchiko on the Fujikyuko Line.
+A limited number of Narita Express trains also stop at this station, with some of them continuing on to Kawaguchiko on the Fujikyuko Line.

 Station layout

 The JR East section of the station consists of one side platform and one island platform serving three tracks, connected by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 The Fujikyuko section of the station consists of a single island platform serving two terminating tracks, and also shares Platform 3, the side platform, with JR East.